puterboy/HAOS-kiosk/README.md

 ### HA Dashboard

 Name of starting dashboard.\
-Default:"" (loads the default `Lovelace` dashboard)
+(Default: "" - loads the default `Lovelace` dashboard)

 ### Login Delay

 Delay in seconds to allow login page to load.\
-Default: 1 second
+(Default: 1 second)

 ### Zoom Level

 Level of zoom with `100` being 100%.\
-Default: 100%
+(Default: 100%)

 ### Browser Refresh

 Time between browser refreshes.
 Set to `0` to disable.\
 Recommended because with the default RPi config, console errors *may* overwrite the dashboard.\
-Default: 600 seconds
+(Default: 600 seconds)

 ### Screen Timeout

 Time before screen blanks in seconds.
 Set to `0` to never timeout.

-Default: 0 seconds (never timeout)
+(Default: 0 seconds - never timeout)

 ### Output Number

 Choose which of the *connected* video output ports to use.
-Set to 1 to use the first connected port.
-If selected number exceeds number of connected ports, then use last valid connected port(Default: 1)
+Set to `1` to use the first connected port.
+If selected number exceeds number of connected ports, then use last valid connected port.
+(Default: 1)

-NOTE: This should always be set to 1 unless you have more than one video output device connected.
+NOTE: This should always be set to `1` unless you have more than one video output device connected.
 If so, use the logs to see how they are numbered.

 ### HA Theme